Smart Patent Prosecution – 5 Types of Patent Examiners You Should Know!

 The Impenetrable is the category where examiners have grant rate of less than 25%.
 These are the examiners with shallow grant rate and winning an allowance from such an examiner is akin to getting into Ivy League.

 James Robinson, who deals with patents of the art unit GAU 3772, is one example who falls in this category.
 He has 5+ years of experience under his belt and his grant rate is only 16.3%.
-The grant rate 16.3% is too low when compared with other examiners of the same art unit.
+The grant rate of 16.3% is too low compared to other examiners of the same art unit.